115 Prospect Street, Rosenkranz Hall, Room 327

 Her research interests include modern political thought, modern social theory, the theory and history of empire, and South Asian politics and history.
 Her first book, Alibis of Empire: Henry Maine and the Ends of Liberal Imperialism (2010), analyzed the transformation of nineteenth-century British imperial ideology.
-Her current work focuses on political realism and the political thought of M.K.
+Her current work focuses on political realism, the politics of nonviolence, and the political thought of M.K.
 Gandhi.

-“The Ideas of Indians: An assessment of Ananya Vajpaeyi’s Righteous Republic,” Caravan, 1 March 2013
+- “The Ideas of Indians: An assessment of Ananya Vajpaeyi’s Righteous Republic,” The Caravan (March 2013)

-“Genealogies of Catastrophe: Arendt on the Logic and Legacy of Imperialism,” Politics in Dark Times: Encounters with Hannah Arendt, eds.
-Seyla Benhabib, Roy T. Tsao, and Peter Verovsek (Cambridge, 2010).
+- “Genealogies of Catastrophe: Arendt on the Logic and Legacy of Imperialism,” Politics in Dark Times: Encounters with Hannah Arendt, eds.
+Seyla Benhabib, Roy T. Tsao, and Peter Verovsek, Cambridge University Press, 2010

 - 2014-05-16 - Center for Research in the Arts, Social Sciences and Humanities: The Fifth Balzan-Skinner Lecture.
-“Ghandi’s Realism: Means and Ends in Politics”.
+“Gandhi’s Realism: Means and Ends in Politics”.